Neio/ACMESharpDotNet/src/examples/ACMECLI/README.md

 # README - ACMECLI

-This project provides an example .NET Core console application that demonstrates one approach to using the ACMESharpCore client library for obtaining PKI certificates from the Let's Encrypt CA.
+This project provides an example .NET Core console application that demonstrates one approach to using the ACMESharpDotNet client library for obtaining PKI certificates from the Let's Encrypt CA.

 ***This is only a simple example* -- it is not a thorough or necessarily complete application**,